borut-t/BTUtils/README.md

 	- (NSString *)trim;

-Trims leading and trailing whitespaces from given string.
+Trims leading and trailing whitespace and newline characters from a given string.

 	- (NSData *)dataFromBase64String;